jonbartlett/pvoutput-qif/README.md

 # PVOutput_QIF

 [PVOutput](http://pvoutput.org) aggregates and stores data on solar photovoltaic output and energy consumption.
+Feed in and consumption tariffs can be entered in PV Output so that it calculates charges or credits from your electricity provider inclusive of standing charges.
+As electricity providers billing cycle is often quarterly, it is useful to know at any point in time what your upcoming bill will contain.
+If you use accounting software this credit or debit amount can be entered as an asset or a liability.
+All this would require a lot of manual effort however.

+This program will generate a QIF file for importing into your favourite accounting package (I use [GNUCash](http://www.gnucash.org/) based on your electricity charges from PVOutput via their API.

 ## PVOutput Configuration

 ### Grid Consumption Charges

+Enter KW/h charges

 ### Feed in Tariff

 ### Enable PVOutput API

+Configure API Key

 ## Usage